Fajr decade: 4 February (15 Bahman 1357)

 British foreign secretary David Owen discussed the situation in Iran with his American counterpart during a visit to the US.
 Baghdad sent a delegation to Saudi Arabia to review the situation in Iran and the region.
 In a council on the Islamic Revolution, Mehdi Bazargan was suggested as the Prime Minister of Iran's interim Government.
 A number of senior Air Force officers involved with the government were imprisoned.
 Because the Iranian monarchy was in danger, the American government opposed their own interests to sell weapons, including several AWACS aircraft.
 General Huyser then decided to cancel the contract so America's interests would not be jeopardized.
 Airmen held a rally in Behbahan to support Khomeini.
 Bakhtiar's government limited the people's access to their bank deposits.
 Javid Shari'atian was banned from Iran by Bakhtiar's administration.
 Several resigned members of Majlis visited Khomeini.
 Khosro Qashqaie, a leader of Qashqaees, returned to Iran after 25-years of exile in the US.
 Stansfield Turner, the director of the CIA said "We did not understand who Khomeini was and the support his movement had".
 Ayatollah Taleqani requested a general explanation from the government for the disappearance of a number of air force students.

 5 February (16 Bahman 1357)

 Khomeini chose Mehdi Bazargan as prime minister of his interim government.
 Iran now has two governments.
 Henry Kissinger condemned recent events in Iran following the human rights law of the US.
 General Robert Huyser, US special envoy to Iran, left Tehran after a month.
 A number of military personnel supported Khomeini.
+With the emergence of definite signs of the victory of the Islamic Revolution, the country was subjected to a series of events and incidents.
+Bazargan's introduction ceremony was held in the amphitheater of the Alavi School and his appointment as the Prime Minister of the interim government was officially announced.
+At the beginning of this ceremony, Seyyed Ruhollah Khomeini emphasized in statements referring to the turmoil prevailing in the country and the need to overcome this turmoil.
+As the prime minister of the interim government, Khomeini tasked Bazargan with holding a referendum to change the regime to an Islamic Republic, forming a Constituent Assembly (of Experts) to ratify the constitution, holding elections for the Shura Council according to the new constitution, and selecting the cabinet without regard to party affiliation.